VishnuVijay01/Face-Mask-Detection-Using-CNN/README.md

 # Face-Mask-Detection-Using-CNN

-This Deep learning-project uses a convolutional neural network (CNN) to detect whether the face in the image given is with mask or without mask.
+This Deep learning-project uses a convolutional neural network (CNN) to detect whether the face in the given imsage is with mask or without mask.

 ## Installation